SigNoz/signoz.io/comparisons/2024-02-19-dynatrace-vs-newrelic.md

 ### Dynatrace

 I had to install <a href = "https://docs.dynatrace.com/docs/platform/oneagent/how-one-agent-works" rel="noopener noreferrer nofollow" target="_blank" >One Agent</a> on my host machine to monitor my infrastructure.
 One Agent is what Dynatrace uses for conducting full-stack monitoring of your infrastructure and the services operating within it.
 It gave me a holistic view of my infrastructure performance, including incoming and outgoing connections, host performance, process analysis, disk usage, and more.
-My only drawback was not being able to set it up on macOS, as it doesn’t support it.
+The only drawback was not being able to set it up on macOS, as it doesn’t support it.
 I had to install it on a Ubuntu VM instead.

 <figure data-zoomable align='center'>
     <img className="box-shadowed-image" src="/img/blog/2024/02/dynatrace-vs-newrelic-infra-monitoring-dynatrace.webp" alt="Infrastructure monitoring on Dynatrace"/>